pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 ## World Spherical Coordinates

 When studying head orientation and gaze orientation as observers navigate a 3D environment, it can be useful to know how much these quantities deviate from pointing at a given landmark or direction.
 For instance, you might want to know when someone’s gaze or heading deviates from parallel with the horizon.
 This can be simplified by converting world points from Cartesian to spherical coordinates.
-The orientation values from the IMU are already in such a format.
-For gaze data in world coordinates, the function below will do the necessary transformation.
+The [Euler angles from the IMU](https://docs.pupil-labs.com/neon/data-collection/data-streams/#euler-angles) are already in a compatible format.
+For gaze data in world coordinates, the `cartesian_to_spherical_world` function below will do the necessary transformation.
 When wearing Neon normally, an elevation and azimuth of 0 degrees corresponds to a neutral orientation: i.e., aimed at magnetic North and parallel to the horizon.

 ```python
 def cartesian_to_spherical_world(world_points_3d):